LucaFilipozzi/keycloak-extensions-prototype/README.md

    2. mappers go in `src/main/resources/META-INF/services/org.keycloak.protocol.ProtocolMapper`
 3. add dependencies to `src/main/resources/META-INF/jboss-deployment-structure.xml`

-Note that it is not necessary to modify keycloak's `standalone.xml`: just deploy the JAR into deployments.
+Note that it is not necessary to modify keycloak's `standalone.xml` configuration: just deploy the JAR into `/path/to/keycloak/standalone/deployments`.

 ---
 Copyright (C) 2021 Luca Filipozzi.
 Some rights reserved.